401-Midterm-Project/ProjectPlanning/pages/agreement.md

 > Updated 12/06/2021 - I will be in from about 9:15/9:30am to 4:30/5:00pm and then working from home after that

 Jaren -
-> In person every day
+> In person every day from around 9:15 - 5pm during project week.

 Misti -
 > In person every day as much as possible during project week.